gaserSami/object-image-editor/README.md

    - Apply the seamless addition
    - Adjust if needed by trying different blending modes

+5. **Important Note**:
+- If the position of the source layer relative to the target layer changes, reselect the source layer as the source layer

 #### Retargeting Tool
 1. **Layer Selection Process**:
    - Select the retargeting tool from the toolbar